Mylo19984/twiteer-sentiment-pipeline/README.md

 # Twitter sentiment analysis

 Making the pipeline which will pull twitter data and do the sentiment analysis on tweets.
+Then it will map tweet with stock or crypto coin and send the automatic email to the user with tweet and graph of price history, thus user can check if maybe the stock/crypto is worth buying.

 #### The project is consisted of:
 - python connection (library tweepy) to twitter tweets